Gisèle Freund: Paris

 In 1939, after being "twice refused admission to Tavistock Square", Freund gained the confidence of Virginia Woolf and captured the iconic color photographs of the Woolfs on display in the English National Portrait Gallery.
 Woolf even "agreed to change her clothes to see which best suited the colour harmony and insisted on being photographed with Leonard (and their spaniel Pinka).
 In some of the prints, Woolf is pale and lined, in others smiling a little and more youthful.
 The background of fabrics and mural panels by Bell and Grant adds to the value of the images; this was the inner sanctum of the queen of Bloomsbury where parties were given and friends came to tea.
 Just over a year later the house was destroyed in The Blitz."

-On 10 June 1940, with the Nazi invasion of Paris looming, Freund escaped Paris to Free France in the Dordogne.
+On 10 June 1940, with the Nazi invasion of Paris looming, Freund escaped Paris to the free zone in the Dordogne.
 Her husband by convenience, Pierre, had been captured by the Nazis and sent to a prison camp.
 He was able to escape and met with Freund before going back to Paris to fight in the Resistance.
 As the wife of an escaped prisoner, a Jew, and a socialist, Freund "feared for her life".

+Just before the beginning of the war her parents had finally fled Germany to Great Britain in February 1939, and the Nazis confiscated all their belongings, they had to leave behind.
+The father died two years later, and her mother, penniless, was forced to sell the art collection, that had already been moved to neutral Switzerland in 1933, shortly after Hitler's Machtergreifung.